cf-routing/golang-app/README.md

 cf push golang
 ```

+## Provide certs for TLS connections

+Update `manifest.yml` file with application cert and private key pair variables.
+These certs should be signed one of the certificates in `router.ca_certs`.

-After staging the app successfully, run the command `cf app golang` to get the URL for the app.
+After staging the app successfully, run the command `cf app golang -f manifest.yml` to get the URL for the app.

 ```
 curl -vv golang.cfdomain.com